What do I need to bring to class?

 - Long pants with no holes, rips or tears

 - Sturdy over-the-ankle footwear (must cover the ankle bone)

 - Rain gear - optional (see local weather forecast)

 What is the process to get my motorcycle endorsement?

+The traditional method consists of two parts, the written test and the skills test.
 You must take the written test at a Kentucky State Police testing center to get your instruction permit.
 Click here to schedule your test.
 Upon successful completion of the written test you must hold it for at least 30 days.
-After that 30 days you may either present the skills waiver card / certificate earned by passing an approved course or pass the test administered by KSP.
-You can schedule a skills test through the KSP at the same website as your written test, if you are not choosing to take one of these skills waiver courses.
-You do not need to do both.
+After the 30 days, you can use the same link to schedule a skills test administered by KSP.

-How long are the skills waiver cards / certificates good for?
+How long are the waiver cards good for?

-The cards / certificates are good for one (1) year from the date of issue to be used by the KY Transportation Cabinet (KYTC) licensing branch office for the purpose of a waiving the skills portion of the motorcycle endorsement process.
+The waiver cards are good for one (1) year from the date of issue (last day of class) to be used by the KY Transportation Cabinet (KYTC) licensing branch office for the purpose of a waiving the written and/or skills portion of the motorcycle endorsement process.
 Click here for a list of offices around the state.

 Insurance companies vary but many will give a discount if the course was taken within the past 3-5 years.
 Ask your local agent for more details.